GPU

 Same parallelization options are available as with the CPU version.
 GPAW will distribute the available GPUs in round robin manner.
 As a rule of thumb, always use 1 CPU per logical GPU.
 While it rarely helps to oversubscribe the GPUs, it might sometimes give a small speed up.

 By default, GPAW will utilize GPU-aware MPI, expecting the MPI library to be compiled with GPU-aware MPI support.
-However, if this is not the case (segfaults or bus errors occur at MPI calls), one may disable the GPU-aware MPI with following commmand added to the siteconfig:
+However, if this is not the case (segfaults or bus errors occur at MPI calls), one may disable the GPU-aware MPI with following command added to the siteconfig:

 undef_macros += ['GPAW_GPU_AWARE_MPI']